LDO-CERT/orochi/README.md

   DASK_SCHEDULER_URL=tcp://scheduler:8786
   ```

-- By default ALLOWED_HOSTS config permits acces from everywhere.
-If needed you can change it from .envs\\.local\\.django
+  By default `ALLOWED_HOSTS` config permits acces from everywhere.
+If needed you can change it from `.envs\.local\.django`

 -   If needed you can increase or decrease Dask workers to be started.
-In order to do this you have to change the local.yaml file adding/ removing workerXX code blocks.
+In order to do this you have to change the `docker-compose.yml` file adding/ removing workerXX code blocks.

+- You can spped up image build with
+  \
+  `docker-compose build --parallel`

 - Now it's time to fire up the images!
   \
    `docker-compose up`
   \

-   When finished - it takes a while - you can check the status of images:
+- When finished - it takes a while - you can check the status of images:
   \
    `orochi$ docker ps -a`
   ````